ayinde07/GettingAndCleaningDat/CodeBook.md

       Data Column Description

 The first two columns identify the person and the activity engaged in.

-Subject - Identifier for the subject providing the data, ranging from 1 to 30.
+1. Subject - Identifier for the subject providing the data, ranging from 1 to 30.

-Activity - A label for the level activity of a data point.
+2. Activity - A label for the level activity of a data point.
 One of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", or "LAYING".

 Each subsequent column is an average of values for a give Subject/AcivityLevel in the range -1 to 1.
 See below for more detail on the variables and their derivation.

 The label for each variable is a combination of these facets:

-*.time, frequency, or angle
+1. time, frequency, or angle
-Body or Gravity
+2. Body or Gravity
 Accelerometer or Gyroscope
 Jerk (or empty)
 Magnitude (or empty)